ningooner/LingoLab/README.md

 ## Contributing

 This is an open-source project.
-Contributions are welcome!
+Contributions are welcome starting December of 2026!

 ## License